drvasanthi/RTL-Synthesis-Workshop/README.md

 In the above circuit, if asynchronous reset is enabled then Q = 0 irrespective of clock, else Q =1 since D input is set to 1.

-The same can be verified in the simulated waveform shown below with verilog code.
+The same can be verified in the simulated waveform shown below with `verilog code`.

 <pre><code>
 module dff_const1(input clk, input reset, output reg q);